borgbackup/borg/docs/development.rst

     git clone borg borg-clean

   This makes sure no uncommitted files get into the release archive.
-  It also will find if you forgot to commit something that is needed.
+  It will also reveal uncommitted required files.
-  It also makes sure the vagrant machines only get committed files and do a fresh start based on that.
+  Moreover, it makes sure the vagrant machines only get committed files and do a fresh start based on that.
 - run tox and/or binary builds on all supported platforms via vagrant, check for test failures